Avigan (Favipiravir) Antiviral Medication Description

-Of note is that favipiravir shows anti-viral activities against other RNA viruses such as arenaviruses, bunyaviruses, and filoviruses, all of which are known to cause fatal hemorrhagic fever.
+Of note is that favipiravir shows anti-viral activities against other RNA viruses such as arenaviruses, bunyaviruses, and filoviruses, all known to cause fatal hemorrhagic fever.
 These unique anti-viral profiles will make Avigan a potentially promising drug for specifically untreatable RNA viral infections.

-The main advantages of favipiravir are that it is administered orally and that it can be given in patients who are symptomatic but not ill enough to be hospitalized, stated a study published in September 2020.
+The main advantages of favipiravir are that it is administered orally.
+It can be given in patients who are symptomatic but not ill enough to be hospitalized, stated a study published in September 2020.

 As most COVID-19 patients (85%) have mild to moderate disease and can be treated at home, this drug could potentially be used in large numbers of patients.
-As with any antiviral, it should be stressed that favipiravir should be administered early after the onset of symptoms for it to be effective in reducing viremia.
-Its role in potentially shortening the duration of viral shedding could also have an epidemiological impact as it could reduce viral transmission at home and in the community
+As with any antiviral, it should be stressed that favipiravir should be administered early after the onset of symptoms to reduce viremia effectively.
+Its role in potentially shortening the duration of viral shedding could also have an epidemiological impact as it could reduce viral transmission at home and in the community.

 Avigan (Favipiravir) Antiviral Dosage